Sentinel-1 Burst InSAR Product Guide¶

 This functionality is available on Vertex as well as through the HyP3 API and Python SDK.

-Sentinel-1 Bursts
+Sentinel-1 Bursts¶

-In contrast, working at the burst level of the Sentinel-1 SLC data provides a couple key benefits:
+Working at the burst level of the Sentinel-1 SLC data provides a couple key benefits:

 1. Bursts are consistently geolocated through time

 The coverage of a burst is the same for every orbit of the satellite, so you can be confident that every burst with the same Full Burst ID in a stack of acquisitions will cover the same geographic location.
+In contrast, the framing of the IW SLCs is not consistent through time, so when using IW SLCs as the basis for InSAR, scene pairs do not always fully overlap.

 2. Bursts cover a smaller geographic area